Seventh-day Adventist Church: Ellen G. White and her status

 Ellen G. White's status as a modern-day prophet has also been criticized.
 In the Questions on Doctrine era, evangelicals expressed concern about Adventism's understanding of the relationship of White's writings to the inspired canon of Scripture.
 The Adventist fundamental beliefs maintain that "the Bible is the standard by which all teaching and experience must be tested".

 A common criticism of Ellen White, widely popularized by Walter T. Rea, Ronald Numbers, and others, is the claim of plagiarism from other authors.
 An independent lawyer specializing in plagiarism, Vincent L. Ramik, was engaged to undertake a study of Ellen G. White's writings during the early 1980s and concluded that they were "conclusively unplagiaristic [sic]".
-When the plagiarism charge ignited a significant debate during the late 1970s and early 1980s, the Adventist General Conference commissioned a major study by Dr. Fred Veltman.
+When the plagiarism charge ignited a significant debate during the late 1970s and early 1980s, the Adventist General Conference commissioned a major study by Fred Veltman.
 The ensuing project became known as the "Life of Christ' Research Project".
 Veltman examined 15 randomly selected chapters of The Desire of Ages for evidence of literary dependence and concluded, "On an average we may say that 31.4 percent of the DA text is dependent to some extent on literary sources."
 The results are available at the General Conference Archives.
-Dr. Roger W. Coon, David J. Conklin, Dr. Denis Fortin, King and Morgan, and Morgan, among others, undertook the refutation of the accusations of plagiarism.
+Roger W. Coon, David J. Conklin, Denis Fortin, King and Morgan, and Morgan, among others, undertook the refutation of the accusations of plagiarism.
 At the conclusion of his report, Ramik states:

 It is impossible to imagine that the intention of Ellen G. White, as reflected in her writings and the unquestionably prodigious efforts involved therein, was anything other than a sincerely motivated and unselfish effort to place the understandings of Biblical truths in a coherent form for all to see and comprehend.
 Most certainly, the nature and content of her writings had but one hope and intent, namely, the furthering of mankind's understanding of the word of God.
 Considering all factors necessary in reaching a just conclusion on this issue, it is submitted that the writings of Ellen G. White were conclusively unplagiaristic.